-- the chairmen of the study groups, the Chairman of TSAG and the chairmen of other groups set up by WTSA.
+the chairmen of the study groups, the chairman of TSAG and the chairmen of other groups set up by WTSA.

-- c) "Budget Control Committee", which examines the accounts for expenditure incurred by the current WTSA, in accordance with the Rules of Procedure of conferences and other meetings of ITU and the estimate of the financial needs of ITU-T up to the next WTSA. - d) "Editorial Committee", which refines the wording of any text such as Resolutions arising from the WTSA's deliberations.
-This committee also aligns the official languages for such text. - e) "Steering Committee", which coordinates all matters connected with the smooth execution of work of WTSA and plans the order and number of meetings, avoiding overlapping wherever possible in view of the limited number of members of some delegations. - 1.2.2 The Plenary Meeting of WTSA may set up committees to consider matters referred to the Assembly (No. 18 of the Rules of Procedure of conferences and other meetings of ITU).
+- c) "Budget Control Committee", which examines, inter alia, the accounts for expenditure incurred by the current WTSA, in accordance with the General Rules of Conferences, Assemblies and Meetings of the Union, as well as the estimate of the financial needs of ITU-T up to the next WTSA, including those pertinent to the preparation of the biennial budgets and financial plan, as appropriate. - d) "Editorial Committee", which refines the wording of any text such as resolutions arising from the WTSA's deliberations.
+This committee also aligns the official and working languages for such text. - e) "Steering Committee", which coordinates all matters connected with the smooth execution of work of WTSA and plans the order and number of meetings, avoiding overlapping wherever possible in view of the limited number of members of some delegations. - 1.2.2 The Plenary Meeting of WTSA may set up committees to consider matters referred to the Assembly.